Mesothelioma in Construction Workers and Asbestos in Construction

 If inhaled, asbestos crystals can attach to the lungs, the pleural lining of the chest and the peritoneal lining of the abdomen.
 Asbestos crystals do not break down in the body.
 Instead, they are embedded in the tissues, causing damage to the cells.

-Over time, asbestos can cause two terrible diseases.
-First, when the fibers attach to your lung tissue, they can cause scarring.
 This scarring leads to a form of pulmonary fibrosis called asbestosis, where the small sacs in your lungs lose their elasticity and can no longer expand to fill with air.
 Asbestosis causes severe breathing problems.

 Second, asbestos fibers can cause cell mutations, and cancerous tumors grow when mutated cells grow uncontrollably.
 These tumors can develop in your lungs, causing lung cancer, or your mesothelium, causing mesothelioma.
 If these cancers are not detected early, they can spread to other organs.